-I’ve been blogging since 2008 and it’s been one of the most rewarding things I’ve ever done in my life.
+I’ve been blogging since 2008, and it’s been one of the most rewarding things I’ve ever done.
 However, like all things, there is a price to starting a blog.

-It cost between $120 to $459 a year to own a blog.
-This includes website hosting, domain name, website theme, website plugins, and even a logo.
+Owning a blog costs between $36 to $389+ for your first year.
+This includes website hosting, domain name, theme, plugins, and a logo.
 The cost varies based on what you are willing to pay for.

-To get a complete breakdown of the cost I will share this all below.
-On top of that, I’ll also share with you were not to start your blog and some extra tools I use to run my blog.
+To get a complete cost breakdown, I will share this all below.
+On top of that, I’ll also share with you where not to start your blog and some extra tools I use to run my blog.

 How Much Does It Cost To Start A Blog?

-The first thing that you will need to pay, and it is totally not optional, is the hosting.
-You could build your website on SquareSpace, Wix, or various other websites and you will still need to pay to have hosting.
+The first thing you must pay, which is not optional, is the hosting.
+You could build your website on Squarespace, Wix, or others and still need to pay for hosting.

-Website hosting is where a website provider stores the files of your website onto its server.
+Website hosting is where a website provider stores your website’s files on its server.

 Website hosting is the same way.
-You are renting out file space from a hosting provider, and then those files are viewable online as your website.
-You also need to purchase a domain name, which is your website name.
+You rent file space from a hosting provider, and those files are viewable online on your website.
+You also need to purchase a domain name, your website name.
 (More on that in a minute.)

-While most people think that all website hosts are the same, I recommend that you start with Bluehost to act as your service provider.
+While most people think that all website hosts are the same, I recommend starting with Bluehost to act as your service provider.

-The setup guide is very easy to follow, you can sign up without trouble, and eventually, you can upgrade to higher web hosting.
+The setup guide is very easy to follow.
+You can sign up without trouble and eventually upgrade to higher web hosting.

-Bigger hosting websites such as WPX or SiteGround are all designed to handle larger amounts of web traffic and also to deal with bigger forms of media.
-These include videos, audio files, and other things that take up a lot of bandwidth.
+More significant hosting websites such as WPX or SiteGround are all designed to handle more significant amounts of web traffic and deal with more extensive forms of media.
+These include videos, audio files, and other things that consume a lot of bandwidth.

 As your website starts to grow, your needs will grow with it.
-Make sure you have a plan in place to keep the growth up with your blog.
+Ensure you have a plan to keep the growth up with your blog.

-No one likes having to realize that when the amount of people viewing your blog goes up, the resources that the website drains are also much larger.
+No one likes realizing that when the number of people viewing your blog goes up, the resources that the website drains are also much more significant.

 The domain name is the name of your site, such as Myblognamegoeshere.com.
 The domain name needs to be unique and can’t be taken from another website, and the hosting provider will be able to tell you if your domain name is taken or is available.